You can register the look of a product you’ve designed to stop people copying or stealing it.

 Shapes of objects may already be automatically protected by design right, but it’s easier to protect your design if you register it.

 Anyone can apply to register a design, whether or not they reside in Bermuda.
 But you must provide an address for service in Bermuda to which all official correspondence can be sent.
-If you use a local agent to apply for you, you will need to complete a Address for Service with Agent Form. .
+If you use a local agent to apply for you, you will need to complete a FORM B Address for Service with Agent.docx .

 To register your design, it must: